Are you too busy nurturing your newborn to exercise at will? Don't worry, you can still stay active and exercise even during pregnancy!

 Remember: every pregnancy is different.
 What works for one person may need modification for another.
 The key is to start where you are, progress at your own pace, and always prioritize safety and comfort.

 Ready to get started?
-Choose your pregnancy exercise ball, get your doctor's approval, and begin with just one or two exercises.
+Choose your Trideer Pregnancy Birthing Ball, get your doctor's approval, and begin with just one or two exercises.
 Before you know it, you'll have a complete routine that supports your body, prepares you for labor, and helps you feel strong and confident throughout your pregnancy journey.

 Here's to a healthy, active pregnancy - one bounce at a time!